Police searching for driver who hit, killed woman in Lawndale

 CHICAGO (CBS)-- Chicago police are looking for the driver who hit and killed a woman in Lawndale Monday night.

-Police said around 8:30 p.m., the 42-year-old woman was crossing the street at a crosswalk near Pulaski Road and Arthington Street when the driver of a tan SUV hit her.
+Police said around 8:30 p.m., the woman was crossing the street near Pulaski Road and Arthington Street when the driver of a tan SUV hit her.

+Surveillance video of the crash shows 42-year-old Monica Eason crossing the street, nearly making it to the other side of the street, before pausing and turning around, when she steps into the path of an oncoming SUV.

+Officers were at the scene within minutes.
+Eason was rushed to Mount Sinai Hospital, where she was pronounced dead.

 for more features.